Are we there yet?

 First, let’s talk current status.

 Under current GAAP, most organizations follow the incurred loss methodology, which is largely based on historical losses.
 That is, a loss is recognized only after a loss event has occurred or is probable.
-In other words, we book an allowance for doubtful accounts in anticipation of future losses, based past experience.
+In other words, we book an allowance for doubtful accounts in anticipation of future losses, based on past experience.

 So, what’s changing?